www-splitcells-net/net.splitcells.network.distro/projects/net.splitcells.network.distro.rcp/README.md

 * A product based on features is a product, that has plugins and features.
     A product based on plugins is a product, that has only plugins and any mentioned feature in the product is silently ignored.
+* In order to rule out, that dependencies and etc. are referenced with correct id: delete local `.m2` repo and clean up git repo containing project.
+    After that, check every dependency used.
+    Especially, dependency between locally build modules.
+* Speculation: if in the product file `useFeatures="false"` is set, then plugins in the product files are ignored and vice versa.
+* Use Maven debug flag `mvn [...] -X` in order to get meaningful build output during Tycho based builds.